1) You Get What You Plant

 In doing research I found these are caused by something called nematode which is a microscopic worm and very hard to get rid of organically.
 It is also known as root knot.

 I always have done crop rotation, so I must have had some poor seedling stock last year.
 Needless to say, I am starting my own Brassica this year and planting them in different beds.
-Only 2 beds were effected, but I treated all my beds like they were.
+Only 2 beds were affected, but I treated all my beds like they were.

 I planted a cover crop of winter rye this year and I’m hoping that will do the trick.
 I will let you know how that worked.